tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 nixpkgs.freenet                                        freenet-build01480
 ```

-If `attribute_path` is not given it defaults to the value given for the `name`
+If `attribute_path` is not given, it defaults to the value given for the `name`
-parameter, so for `enet` it can be left out.
+parameter.
+So for `enet` it can be left out.
 Once you've found a Nix package
 you can examine what files it contains:

 ```